Grafrajohn/goodlycode.github.io/_drafts/identity-server-4-setting-up-a-simple-identity-server-to-test-jwt.md

 If you have ever looked at the Identity Server 4 project on GitHub you will be bewildered by the sheer amount of stuff you can download.
 There are multiple permutations and branches of the software.

+The git source is located here: [https://github.com/IdentityServer/IdentityServer4](https://github.com/IdentityServer/IdentityServer4 "https://github.com/IdentityServer/IdentityServer4")

-Here is how we got a simple Identity Server 4 working to test an application which required JWT tokens.
+Here is how we got a very simple Identity Server 4 working to test an application which required JWT tokens.

+First we downloaded Quickstart 1_ClientCredentials from the many GitHub example projects.
+It can currently be found here: [https://github.com/IdentityServer/IdentityServer4/tree/master/samples/Quickstarts/1_ClientCredentials](https://github.com/IdentityServer/IdentityServer4/tree/master/samples/Quickstarts/1_ClientCredentials "https://github.com/IdentityServer/IdentityServer4/tree/master/samples/Quickstarts/1_ClientCredentials")